 There are more sides to potentised preparations than what has been described here [More].
 You may also want to know where to get them.
 You could try the nearest pharmacy or health store in your country, or ask The Bach Centre for information.
 There may be other and better ways for you in the country you're inside.
 It generally helps to check out (look before you leap).

-Now well chosen homeopathic remedies, flower essence remedies and other such remedies may help (more or less, for a while or longer, and so on) against some mental disturbances, and perhaps some of the defence mechanisms too, before they have turned severe.
+Now well chosen homeopathic remedies, flower essence remedies and other such remedies may or may not help (more or less, for a while or longer, and so on) against some mental disturbances, and perhaps some of the defence mechanisms too, before they have turned severe.

-You do not have to have faith in such remedies as I talk of to try them out for some months.
-Desperation or a little interest will do - and not even that: just trying them.
-That is the main point for now.
-Scientific evidence is missing.
+You do not have to have faith in such remedies to try them out for some months.
+Just trying them is what it comes down to.